Gastric Sleeve Surgery

 Hospital stay: 1–2 nights

-Weight loss: Many patients lose 50–60% of their excess body weight within 12–18 months after surgery
+Weight loss: Many patients lose 50–60% of their excess body weight within 12–18 months, when combined with long-term dietary and lifestyle changes.

 Eligibility: Patients with a BMI over 35 are eligible, or those with a BMI of 30–34 with obesity-related health conditions.
 Eligibility is confirmed following specialist assessment.

-Suitability: Patients with significant reflux symptoms may not be suitable for gastric sleeve surgery.
+Suitability: Patients with significant reflux symptoms or gastro-oesophageal reflux disease (GORD) may not be suitable for gastric sleeve surgery and may be better suited to gastric bypass surgery.

-If you are considering gastric sleeve call BodyFree on 02 9565 5505 to discuss or to schedule a confidential consultation.
+Considering gastric sleeve surgery?
+Call BodyFree on 02 9565 5505 to discuss your options or schedule a consultation.

 About Gastric Sleeve Surgery